ermlikeyeah/ermlikeyeah.github.io/_posts/2020-09-23-shed-life-then-and-whatever-is-next.markdown

 Yesterday the government outlined plans for the immediate future.
 Work from home wherever possible.
 That means putting my plans of working from somewhere else on ice.
 That means working from the shed again.
 And for the dread of sitting there through the shortening and then short days, at least I have somewhere quiet to go and do my work, and I have work to do.
 And I can listen to BBC 6 Music most of the day.

-*If you’re looking ahead to the coming months with a sense of dread at being cooped up over the last six months I’ve been giving up half hour slots in my diary for others to say hi, catch up and maybe talk about a problem you’re facing.
+_If you’re looking ahead to the coming months with a sense of dread at being cooped up, over the last six months I’ve been giving up half hour slots in my diary for others to say hi, catch up and maybe talk about a problem you’re facing.
 As the ad used to say it’s good to talk.
-You can book some time through [my Calendly page](https://calendly.com/officeofwilson/catch-up) or [drop me a line another way](/contact).*
+You can book some time through_ [_my Calendly page_](https://calendly.com/officeofwilson/catch-up) _or_ [_drop me a line another way_](/contact)_._